hyurl/sfn/docs/v1/en-US/http-controller.md

 }
 ```

-## Throw Status Exception In the Controller
+## Throw HttpException In the Controller

 `HttpException` is a customized error class that safe to use when you're going
 to